Jan Veselý: Fenerbahçe (2014–2022)

 On 5 August 2014, Veselý signed a two-year deal with the Turkish club Fenerbahçe.

 Fenerbahçe advanced to the 2015 Euroleague Final Four, the first time in the team's history that they played in a EuroLeague Final Four.
 On 15 May 2015, however, they lost in the EuroLeague semifinal game to Real Madrid, by a score of 87–96.
 Veselý contributed with 20 points and 6 rebounds in the semifinal game.
 Eventually, Fenerbahçe finished in 4th place in the EuroLeague, after losing in the third-place game to CSKA Moscow, by a score of 80–86.
 Over 29 EuroLeague games played in the 2014–15 season, he averaged a career-high 11.2 points and 5.4 rebounds per game, on 63.3% shooting from the field.

 He was the EuroLeague's 2015–16 season selection as the MVP for the month of January.
 On 21 March 2016, it was announced that he would be sidelined for up to six weeks, due to an Achilles tendon injury, which caused him to miss the entire EuroLeague playoffs against Real Madrid.
 He'd make his return on 13 May 2016, in the 2016 Final Four match-up against Laboral Kutxa.
 In his return, he'd record 14 points, in an 88–77 overtime victory against them, while also being announced as a part of the All-EuroLeague First Team, for his performances in the 2015–16 Euroleague season, before his Achilles tendon injury.

 On 9 July 2016, Veselý signed a new three-year contract with Fenerbahçe, with NBA opt-out clauses every summer.
-In 2017, Fenerbahçe defeated Olympiakos 80-64 in the Euroleague final in Istanbul, becoming the champion for the first time in its history and Veselý became one of the most important parts of that Fenerbahçe basketball team.
+In 2017, Fenerbahçe defeated Olympiakos 80–64 in the Euroleague final in Istanbul, becoming the champion for the first time in its history and Veselý became one of the most important parts of that Fenerbahçe basketball team.
 In May 2018, he was named the All-EuroLeague First Team for the 2017–18 season, his second career nomination.
 In 2017–18 EuroLeague, Fenerbahçe made it to the 2018 EuroLeague Final Four, its fourth consecutive Final Four appearance.
 Eventually, they lost to Real Madrid with 80–85 in the final game.
 Over 34 EuroLeague games, he averaged career-highs of 12.5 points and 1.6 assists, while also having 5.1 rebounds per game.

-In the beginning of 2018–19 season, Veselý's game showed huge improvement in free throws shooting accuracy, as he went from one of the worst free throw shooters over years in the EuroLeague to becoming one of the leading players in that category.

 On 18 February 2019, Veselý signed a three-year contract extension with Fenerbahçe.
 On 9 May 2019, Veselý was once again named to the All-EuroLeague First Team.
 Later that month, Veselý was named the EuroLeague MVP for 2018–19 EuroLeague season.

 On 21 June 2022, Veselý officially parted ways with the Turkish club after eight seasons.